getgrav/grav-learn/pages/02.content/04.media/docs.md

 ## Actions

-Grav employees a **builder-pattern** when handling media, so you can perform **multiple actions** on a particular medium.
+Grav employs a **builder-pattern** when handling media, so you can perform **multiple actions** on a particular medium.
 Grav currently has the following actions built-in:

 ### resize(w, h, background='0xffffff')